Integrated services and consulting and community facilities use policy

 Definitions

-Child and family service provider: Service providers that support children, young people and their families to improve safety, wellbeing and developmental outcomes, while building capacity and resilience for children, families and communities.
+Child and family service provider: Providers that support children, young people and their families to improve safety, wellbeing and developmental outcomes.
+At the same time, they help to build the capacity and resilience of children, families and communities.

-Co-location: In the context of early childhood, child and family services located in the same early childhood facility where families can access a range of services on site in one location.
+Co-location: Where child and family services are in the same early childhood facility.
+It means families can access a range of services in the one place.

-Hire agreement: A formal and legally binding agreement to allow a third-party provider access to a facility or space on a one-off or ad-hoc basis.
+Hire agreement: A legal agreement to allow a third-party provider access to a facility or space for a single day or as a one-off.

-License agreement: A formal and legally binding agreement to allow a third-party provider access to a facility or space on a regular and ongoing basis.
+Licence agreement: A legal agreement to allow a third-party provider access to a facility or space on a regular and ongoing basis.

-Service integration: In the context of early childhood, the extent to which services work together to offer joined up supports to children and families.
-Service integration involves increasing levels of cooperation, coordination, information exchange, joint planning responsibility and accountability and the development of formal partnership structures.
+Service integration: How services work together to offer connected supports to children and families.
+Service integration involves increasing cooperation and coordination between groups.
+It means sharing information and together being responsible for planning and accountability.
+It also means building formal partnership structures.

-Third-party provider: In the context of Early Learning Victoria, any unaffiliated person, organisation or entity that delivers child and family services, other than early Childhood Education and Care Services, in an Early Learning Victoria centre.
+Third-party provider: Any unaffiliated person, organisation or entity that delivers child and family services, other than early childhood education and care services, in an Early Learning Victoria centre.

-‘Warm’ referral: a process whereby a service provider contacts another service provider for or with their existing client to make a referral, rather than just providing the contact information and asking the client to contact the new service provider directly and independently.
-This approach supports families to transition between service providers and minimise the amount of times that families need to ‘tell their story’.
+‘Warm’ referral: This is when a service provider contacts another service provider to make a referral for their existing client (or sometimes with their existing client).
+This is distinct from asking the client to contact the new service provider themselves.
+This approach supports families to transition between service providers and minimise the number of times that families need to ‘tell their story’.

 Updated